Gina Hoeckelmann

 Brandon T. Beal, MD, is an expert in diagnosing and treating melanoma.
 He is a Double Board-Certified Mohs Micrographic Surgeon and Dermatologist and a Fellowship Trained Plastic & Reconstructive Surgeon.

-Dr. Beal provides each patient comprehensive counseling on the diagnosis and treatment of melanoma, a thorough skin examination from head to toe, and an individualized treatment plan based on evidence-based medicine.
-Dr. Beal is an expert in Micrographic Surgery (Mohs Surgery) for melanoma, which is the treatment that provides the highest cure rates and lowest local recurrence rates for head and neck melanoma.
+Dr. Beal provides each patient with comprehensive counseling on the diagnosis and treatment of melanoma, a thorough head-to-toe skin examination, and an individualized treatment plan based on evidence-based medicine.
+Dr. Beal is an expert in Micrographic Surgery (Mohs Surgery) for melanoma, which offers the highest cure rates and lowest local recurrence rates for head and neck melanoma.
 He follows the National Comprehensive Cancer Network Guidelines and the American Joint Committee on Cancer staging guidelines.

 Mohs Micrographic Surgery offers the highest surgical cure rate among all treatments for head and neck melanoma.
 This technique preserves normal skin while focusing on removing the melanoma, thereby minimizing scarring and maximizing cosmetic outcomes.
 Mohs Micrographic surgery is the most advanced treatment for head and neck melanoma.

-Mohs Micrographic surgery examines 100% of the margin (edges) of the specimen that is removed.
-This means that 100% of the side and bottom edges of the specimen are examined microscopically to ensure there are no melanoma cells at the edges.
-Mohs Micrographic surgery provides patients with the highest cure rates, smallest scars, and best cosmetic outcomes.
+Mohs Micrographic surgery examines 100% of the margins (edges) of the specimen removed.
+This means that 100% of the specimen’s side and bottom edges are examined microscopically to ensure there are no melanoma cells at the edges.
+Mohs Micrographic surgery provides patients with the highest cure rates, the fewest minor scars, and the best cosmetic outcomes.

 Your melanoma treatment, including Mohs Micrographic Surgery, immunohistochemical stains, and reconstruction, is performed and completed on the same day at our office.
 The procedure is done under local anesthesia, which increases our patients’ safety and comfort.